 By statute and regulation, OJJDP must protect the privacy of individuals included in its surveys.
 In the case of CJRP, OJJDP must assure that no juvenile can be identified from publicly available data, either print or electronic.
 To comply with this requirement, OJJDP has adopted a policy that requires all published table cells to be rounded to the nearest multiple of three.
 The table cells are rounded after the table has been produced from the underlying data.
 Each cell is rounded independently, without consideration to row or column totals.
 As a result, in many State tables the internal cells will not add to the marginal totals.
 Rates and percentages presented in OJJDP publications and state level tables presented in Easy Access to the Census of Juveniles in Residential Placement are based on rounded totals.
 More detail on OJJDP's privacy protection policy is available in Disclosure Control in the Census of Juveniles in Residential Placement, prepared by OJJDP.

 Although CJRP data files are not generally publicly available, they may be made available to researchers on a case-by-case basis.
-Researchers should contact Janet Chiancone at OJJDP for information regarding access requirements and procedures.
+Researchers should visit the National Juvenile Corrections Data Resource Guide at ICPSR for more information regarding access requirements and procedures.

 PUBLICATIONSEasy Access to the Census of Juveniles in Residential Placement